Kuuuube/minimal-pairs/README.md

 - Optimized asset sizes for faster loading, perfect performance score on Google's Lighthouse audit. (<50kb full page load, <14kb total for most pair audio)

 - Audio is fetched one pair ahead.
-This vastly improves responsiveness on slow connections.
+Responsiveness on terrible connections and slow internet speed should be near indistinguishable from perfect connections (tested at 50kbps down, 10kbps up, 500ms, 75% loss).

     Note: When changing pair filters, the prefetched audio is no longer valid and has to be discarded.
 Load times when changing filters are not aided by prefetching.